 Here was an approach that didn’t say “throw away the Bible’s authority,” but showed that women were valued by God, and that Paul’s words are greatly misunderstood.

-The Kroegers’ approach treated the reader as an intelligent being and honoured God’s word at the same time.
+The Kroegers’ approach treated the reader as an intelligent being and honored God’s word at the same time.
 Other books would follow, but this one has a special place in my heart for giving me the moment where I could sing, “My chains fell off, my heart was free, I rose, went forth and followed Thee” without having to add a mental disclaimer about the limited ways in which I might be permitted to follow.
-I soon found Christians for Biblical Equality on the internet, and was later one of the earliest members of the Egalitarian Christian Alliance.
-In these organisations, I received support for these “strange” beliefs that sometimes set compliant me in heart-breaking opposition to my church, and I found friendships which have stretched across continents and over two decades.
+I soon found Christians for Biblical Equality on the internet and was later one of the earliest members of the Egalitarian Christian Alliance.
+In these organizations, I received support for these “strange” beliefs that sometimes set compliant me in heart-breaking opposition to my church, and I found friendships that have stretched across continents and over two decades.

 Oh…and that compliant girl?
 In some ways, she’s still here.

 It’s taken a while, but she’s stepping outside the box to do things like becoming an advocate for refugees in Australia, and taking a real stand for biblical equality wherever God opens the door.